grafana/quickpizza/README.md

 ## Deploy application to Kubernetes

-When working with the xk6-disruptor test, you need to deploy the pizza application to Kubernetes.
+If you want to run a test that uses xk6-disruptor, you need to deploy QuickPizza to Kubernetes.

-To start, make sure you stop the Docker container first for `QuickPizza`.
+If you are already running the app with Docker, make sure you stop the `QuickPizza` container first.

 Then, start minikube by running the command: